deployd/deployd/docs/collection.markdown

     401 Unauthorized
     {
-      "message": "You cannot view this post because it is not yours!"
+      "message": "You cannot edit this post because it is not yours!"
     }